chrisballinger/prosody-modules/mod_http_upload/README.markdown

 Configuration
 =============

-The module can either be configured as a component or added to an existing host or component.

 mod\_http\_upload relies on Prosodys HTTP server and mod\_http for serving HTTP requests.
 See [Prosodys HTTP server documentation](https://prosody.im/doc/http) for information about how to configure ports, HTTP Host names etc.

+The module can either be configured as a component or added to an existing host or component.
+Possible configurration variants are as
+follows:

 Component
 ---------